sinistersnare/sinistersnare.github.io/README.md

 ## TODO: ##

+* I copied-over fluid-img{s} but they use pure-css stuff.
+Maybe port to vanilla CSS somehow?
 * main.f0e8df71.css file currently has max-width at 740px. is there a better way to set this?
 * Make everything Bigger.
 I have this site at 140% for chrissake!
 * Fix bug where RSS sidebar link goes missing on about and contact pages.
 Currently it is disabled.